 Contact your local council to find out what restrictions apply to your business or home.

 You might need to do certain things if you’re opening a new business or building a home that may affect a protected area, such as:

 - get permission from the local council and Natural England

-- carry out an ecological survey, eg of local wildlife to find out if there are any protected species that might be affected
+- carry out an ecological survey, for example a survey of local wildlife to find out if there are any protected species that might be affected

 - carry out an Environmental Impact Assessment (EIA)